 This grant supports international research workshops for humanities or social sciences scholars working in or on Eastern Africa.
 All workshops should include academics from both Africa and the UK, coming together for a minimum of one day.
 Workshop grants can be used to facilitate participation either by covering the cost of travel for participants or contributing towards event space hire costs.
 Suitable outputs include a funding application for collaborative research, a collaborative publication, a journal special issue or similar.

 The maximum amount available is £2000, with up to £4,000 per workshop available in exceptional circumstances, requiring specific justification.
 Applicants may either hold the event at the BIEA in Nairobi or make appropriate alternative arrangements.
-The workshop must be completed by 31 January 2026.
-Applicants will be expected to supply a blog, a report for BIEA’s Annual Review, social media posts and photos to the BIEA for publication; and to acknowledge BIEA in any related outputs.
-Download further details, and the application form here.
-Apply by 5pm BST / 7pm EAT, Friday 11 April 2025.
+The workshop must be completed by 31 January 2027.
+They must supply a blog/ short report for BIEA’s Annual Review (with photo); make a post on LinkedIn; and acknowledge BIEA support in any outputs.

 Impact Grants